2019-20 FAQsUpdated Monday September 23, 2019 by PANJB Parent Liasons.

 What about holidays?

 PANJB observes the same holiday calendar as the Palo Alto public schools.
 There are no mandatory practices from the Monday before Thanksgiving until the Sunday after Thanksgiving.
-There are no games or practices from Friday 12/21 through Friday 1/4.
-Practices resume on 1/5 with games resuming on 1/6.
+There are no games or practices from 12/23 until after New Year.
+In 2020, Divisional practices will resume on 1/4 with games resuming on 1/5.
 We do have games on MLK weekend, but no practices on 1/21.
 There are no All Star practices/games or K-2 clinics on President's Day weekend.

 Are scholarships available?